Section 35.3 Existence of Magnetic Field

 The magnetic force on a magnet by a current carrying wire is indistinguishable from the magnetic force of another magnet.
 Therefore, to understand the magnetic force of a current carrying wire, we say that electric current has magnetic field just like the magnetic field of other magnets.

-The effect of current in a straight wire was shown to align magnetic needles such that they pointed along circles.
-This says that the magnetic field lines of a straight wire with a current are circles around as shown in Figure 38.2.4.
+The effect of current in a straight wire was shown to align magnetic needles such that they pointed along circles around the current-carrying wire.
+This says that the magnetic field lines of a straight wire with a current are circles around it as shown in Figure 35.7.
 These fields are not like that of a field of a bar magnet.
-Instead, magnetic field of coils of wire carrying current is more like the magnetic field of a bar-magnet as shown in Figure 38.3.3.
+To get something similar to that of a bar magnet we need to look at magnetic field of coils.
+It turns out that magnetic field of tightly-wound coil of wire carrying current is more like the magnetic field of a bar-magnet as shown in Figure 35.11.

 The magnetic field of current through coils is straight near the middle of the loops.
 If the coils are tightly wound, then the magnetic field on the sides are nearly zero and one obtains uniform magnetic field inside the space enclosed by the coils.
-You can try to see how these magnetic field lines remind you of fields of a bar magnet and help explain the attraction and repulsion of magnet shown in Figure 38.2.5.
+You can try to see how these magnetic field lines remind you of fields of a bar magnet and help explain the attraction and repulsion of magnet shown in Figure 35.8.
+In the next chapter we will perform calculations that gives us formulas for these magnetic fields.
+Here, we are just getting our feet wet.